AmbalikaJaiswalUSC/ConvoDB/README.md

 # 551 Project.py:
 This Python script serves as a menu-driven interface that allows users to execute separate implementations for SQL and NoSQL functionalities.
 Users can choose between running SQL-related scripts, NoSQL-related scripts, or exiting the program.

+# File structure:
+551 Project.py- main file
+NoSQL_implementation.py- for NoSQL implemnetation sql_implementation.py- for sql implementation Nosql_datasets - datatsets used for NoSQL implementation in the code sql_datasets - datatsets used for SQL implementation in the code

 # Features
 1) SQL Implementation:
 Executes the script for SQL functionalities.